postput/postput/README.md

 ```

 ### 3. Resize, blur, rotate, round and optimize this image on the fly.
 Operations are applied in the order they appear in the request.

-copy/paste the following URL in your favourite webbrowser:
+Copy/paste this URL in your favourite webbrowser:

 ```shell
 http://localhost:2000/my_memory_files/my-image.jpg?resize=300,300&blur=5&rotate=90&mask=elipse&format=webp
 ```